SFTtech/openage/doc/buildsystem.md

 modules and game assets are installed to the prefix that was set at cmake time (default: `/usr/local`), or, if the `DESTDIR` variable is present, to `$DESTDIR/$INSTALLPREFIX`.
-Note: The Python/Cython modules have their separate installation prefix, dictated by the Python environemnt, and manually settable via the `--py-prefix` option to `./configure`.
+Note: The Python/Cython modules have their separate installation prefix, dictated by the Python environment, and manually settable via the `--py-prefix` option to `./configure`.

 Some more `CMake` magic: the `-rpath` is automagically removed from the